LEADERSHIP BY DESIGN Entering Grade 10 in September 2024?

 A12.
 Apply as quickly as possible and this will result in early consideration of your candidacy.
 If you can, avoid waiting until the approaching deadline.
 It’s best to apply early.

 Q13.
 I have additional questions.
-Who should I ask?
+To whom should I direct these questions?

 A13.
 Questions may be directed to admissions@llileaders.com